 Grilling Fire Facts

-- An average of 19,700 patients per year went to emergency rooms because of injuries involving grills.
-Nearly half of the injuries were thermal burns, including both burns from fire and from contact with hot objects.
+- American emergency rooms saw an average of 19,700 patients per year from grill-related injuries.
+Nearly half were burns, including burns from fire and contact with hot objects.

-- Children under five accounted for an average of 2,000 of the contact-type burns per year.
-These burns typically occurred when someone, often a child, bumped into, touched or fell on the grill, grill part or hot coals.
+- Children under the age of five accounted for around 2,000 of those burns, typically from bumping into, touching, or falling on the grill, grill part, or hot coals